dogs and baby, dogs as easter bunny, dogs and easter, dogs and easter eggs

-Dressing your dog up for Halloween is one of the great pleasures in life but I think we can all agree that there is NOTHING cuter than a dog with bunny ears.
+Dressing your dog up for Halloween is one of the great pleasures in life, but I think we can all agree that there is NOTHING cuter than a dog wearing bunny ears.
 Easter should be fun for your two-legged and four-legged family members alike.

 When I think of Easter I immediately think of bunnies, eggs and chocolate in all shapes and sizes.
+But those things don't always go well together.
+In order to have a fun (and safe) holiday, certain precautions need to be taken.
 Let’s break it all down.

 celebrating easter safely with dog, dogs and easter, dogs and chocolate